-Starting April 6, 2021, Dsco is adding a new Dynamic Service Level Agreement (SLA) feature to give you more control over your fulfillment compliance through new rule configuration.
+The Dynamic Service Level Agreement (SLA) feature gives you more control over your fulfillment compliance through rule configurations.
 This feature will provide you with:

 About SLA metrics